richardegil/utms-base/readme.txt

 === Getting Started ===

-If you want to keep it simple, head over to http://underscores.me and generate your subi based theme from there.
+If you want to keep it simple, head over to http://underscores.me and generate your utms-base based theme from there.
 You just input the name of the theme you want to create and click the "Generate" button and you get your ready-to-awesomize starter theme.

-If you wanna do set things up manually, download subi from github.
-The first thing you want to do is copy the subi directory and change the name to something else.
+If you wanna do set things up manually, download utms-base from github.
+The first thing you want to do is copy the utms-base directory and change the name to something else.
 Like, say, megatherium.
 Then you'll need to do a three-step find and replace on the name in all the templates.

-1. Search for subi inside single quotations to capture the text domain.
+1. Search for utms-base inside single quotations to capture the text domain.
-2. Search for subi_ for to capture all the function names
+2. Search for utms_base_ for to capture all the function names
-3. Search for subi with a space before it to replace all the occurrences of it in comments.
+3. Search for utms-base with a space before it to replace all the occurrences of it in comments.
 (You'd replace this with the capitalized version of your theme name.)

 or ...

-Search for:'subi'
+Search for:'utms_base'
 Replace with:'megatherium'
-Search for:subi_
+Search for:utms_base_
 Replace with:megatherium_
-Search for: subi
+Search for: utms-base
 Replace with: Megatherium

 Then, update the stylesheet header in style.css and the links in footer.php with your own information.
 Next, update or delete this readme.